-(a) "Explicit identification of learning expectations facilitates the department's -coherence about their goals.
-Sharing those expectations explicitly with students can provide an effective learning scaffold on which students can- build their experiences and render effective performance."
-American -Psychological Association (March 2002).
-In recent years, there has been--increased emphasis on the identification and assessment of core student learning outcomes in higher education.
-The Florida Board of Governors has articulated the importance of student achievement in its strategic -planning and accountability processes.
-Research indicates that university -students are served best when students and faculty fully engage in a -teaching-learning partnership, and this partnership is all the more - meaningful if it is made as clear as possible to students what it is they will learn and how program faculty will assess that learning.
-Therefore, the Board has determined that universities must develop "Academic Learning Compacts" and related assessment processes to define and demonstrate student achievement in baccalaureate degree programs in the State University System. (b) University Infrastructure for Developing, Implementing, and Reviewing

-Academic Learning Compacts and Related Assessment Processes.
-The

-- Board of Governors supports the ongoing devolution of authority to the universities, campus-level decision making, and institutional - accountability under the constitutional framework established by - university and BOG personnel to ensure that the Academic Learning - ------ Compacts and corresponding assessment processes are of high quality - and that they comply with the expectations outlined in Board of - Governors and university regulations.
-The infrastructure outlined below is in place to ensure such compliance. - is in place to chouse such comp.
+- (a) "Explicit identification of learning expectations facilitates the department's coherence about their goals.
+Sharing those expectations explicitly with students can provide an effective learning scaffold on which students can -build their experiences and render effective performance."
+American Psychological Association (March 2002).
+In recent years, there has been increased emphasis on the identification and assessment of core student -learning outcomes in higher education.
+The Florida Board of Governors- -has articulated the importance of student achievement in its strategic--planning and accountability processes.
+Research indicates that universitystudents are served best when students and faculty fully engage in a teaching-learning partnership, and this partnership is all the more - meaningful if it is made as clear as possible to students what it is they willlearn and how program faculty will assess that learning.
+Therefore, the Board has determined that universities must develop "Academic Learning -Compacts" and related assessment processes to define and demonstrate student achievement in baccalaureate degree programs in the State University System. - (b) University Infrastructure for Developing, Implementing, and Reviewing Academic Learning Compacts and Related Assessment Processes.
+The Board of Governors supports the ongoing devolution of authority to the universities, campus-level decision making, and institutional accountability under the constitutional framework established by Floridians for their system of public universities.
+The Board also expects university and BOG personnel to ensure that the Academic Learning Compacts and corresponding assessment processes are of high quality and that they comply with the expectations outlined in Board of Governors and university regulations.
+The infrastructure outlined below is in place to ensure such compliance.